Greene Valley Provincial Park

 Greene Valley Provincial Park is a provincial park east of the Town of Peace River, Alberta, Canada, in Northern Sunrise County.
 It was designated a provincial park on June 6, 2000, by the Alberta provincial government.

 It is located in the Heart River valley and encompasses the confluences of the Heart River and its two downstream tributaries.
-The park stretches just over 26 kilometers from the Town of Peace River southwest towards the Village of Nampa.
+The park stretches just over 26 kilometres from the Town of Peace River southwest towards the Village of Nampa.
 The Heart River is a major tributary to the Peace River and is a wildlife corridor.
 The park also provides winter range for moose and mule deer.